vibetrace/api/README.markdown

     @param {String} [payload.userId] - OPTIONAL, unique identifier for the app's user.
 Only for registered users.
 This allows vibetrace to track users' preferences across multiple sessions.
     @param {String} [payload.sessionId] - REQUIRED, unique identifier for the user's session.
     @param {String} [payload.cartId] - REQUIRED, unique identified of a shopping cart session.
+    @param {Boolean} [payload.confirmation] - OPTIONAL, boolean indicating whether the cart entered `Thank you!` page or not.
+Set it to `true` to confirm the order and stop processing the current cart.
+    @param {String} [payload.step] - OPTIONAL, notify vibetrace of the current cart processing step.
     @param {String} [payload.referer] - OPTIONAL, url of the referer site, only relevant when the url is external.
 Vibetrace parses the referral page to extract further information about the user's interests.
     ````